Energy efficiency and carbon management award Winner: CCBC Green Economy Joint Venture

 Green economy solutions

 By the end of April, the team had completed 16 free green audits and 50% have since received approval, in principle, for implementation.
+Besides the hospital, the projects include a school, a factory, a hotel, a guest house, retirement villages and households.

 “We are currently on track to implement green economy solutions that will achieve an annual energy saving of 2.8MWh and annual water savings of 60-million litres by the end of 2012 on water and lights bills,” said Nel.